Apple breaks Google’s internal iOS apps for the same reason it broke Facebook’s apps

 Considering how important testing apps is to both Facebook and now Google, it’s likely the companies are rushing to fix their strained relationship with Apple – not to mention access to their iOS testing systems.

-Google is already in talks with Apple, notes Bloomberg’s Sarah Frier, and expert Rene Ritchie confirms that Apple is in talks with Google.
+Google is already in talks with Apple, notes Bloomberg’s Sarah Frier, and iMore's Rene Ritchie confirms that Apple is in talks with Google.

 Facebook seems to have already negotiated to restore their certificate and reactivate their internal app library.